Anchored Correlation Explanation: Topic Modeling with Minimal Domain Knowledge: Methods

 The total correlation can be written when conditioning on another random variable $Y$, $TC(X_G \mid Y) = \sum_{i \in G} H(X_i \mid Y) - H(X_G \mid Y)$.
 So, we can consider the reduction in the total correlation when conditioning on $Y$.

-The quantity expressed in Eqn. \ref{lower bound} acts as a lower bound of $TC(X_G)$ \cite{ver2015maximally}, as readily verified by noting that $TC(X_G)$ and $TC(X_G|Y)$ are always non-negative.
+The quantity expressed in Eq.~\ref{lower bound} acts as a lower bound of $TC(X_G)$ \cite{ver2015maximally}, as readily verified by noting that $TC(X_G)$ and $TC(X_G|Y)$ are always non-negative.
 Also note, the joint distribution of $X_G$ factorizes conditional on $Y$ if and only if $TC(X_G \mid Y) = 0$.
 If this is the case, then $TC(X_G; Y)$ is maximized, and $Y$ explains all of the dependencies in $X_G$.

 In the context of topic modeling, $X_G$ represents a group of word types and $Y$ represents a topic to be learned.
-Since we are always interested in grouping multiple sets of words into multiple topics, we will denote the latent topics as $Y_1, \ldots Y_m$ and their corresponding groups of word types as $X_{G_j}$ for $j = 1, \ldots, m$ respectively.
+Since we are always interested in grouping multiple sets of words into multiple topics, we will denote the binary latent topics as $Y_1, \ldots Y_m$ and their corresponding groups of word types as $X_{G_j}$ for $j = 1, \ldots, m$ respectively.
 The CorEx topic model seeks to maximally explain the dependencies of words in documents through latent topics by maximizing $TC(X;Y_1,\ldots,Y_m)$.
 To do this, we maximize the following lower bound on this expression:

-As we describe in the following section, this objective can be efficiently approximated, despite the search occuring over an exponentially large probability space \cite{ver2014discovering}.
+As we describe in the following section, this objective can be efficiently approximated, despite the search occurring over an exponentially large probability space \cite{ver2014discovering}.

-Since each topic explains a certain portion of the overall total correlation, we may choose the number of topics by observing the effect of additional topics.
-As a general rule of thumb, we suggest adding topics until additional topics explain approximately less than one percent of the overall total correlations.
+Since each topic explains a certain portion of the overall total correlation, we may choose the number of topics by observing diminishing returns to the objective.
 Furthermore, since the CorEx implementation depends on a random initialization (as described shortly), one may restart the CorEx topic model several times and choose the one that explains the most total correlation.

 The latent factors, $Y_j$, are optimized to be informative about dependencies in the data and do not require generative modeling assumptions.
 Note that the discovered factors, $Y$, can be used as inputs to construct new latent factors, $Z$, and so on leading to a hierarchy of topics.
 Although this extension is quite natural, we focus our analysis on the first level of topic representations for easier interpretation and evaluation.